nvpro-samples/build_all/README.md

 This example is adding ray traced ambient occlusion in an OpenGL scene.
 All buffers are shared between OpenGL and Vulkan to create the acceleration structure needed to ray trace.
-Rays are send from the G-Buffer position rendered by the OpenGL rasterizer.
+Rays are sent from the G-Buffer position rendered by the OpenGL rasterizer.

 * GL_EXT_memory_object